Blog

 5. Rinse your CPAP hose with water:

-Once you are done with the brush, rinse your hose thoroughly with water until all the debris and soap have been washed away from the inside and outside.
+Once you are done with the cleaning tube brush, rinse your hose thoroughly with water until all the debris and soap have been washed away from the inside and outside.

 6. Hang the hose to dry:

-you can hang your hose to air-dry in a towel rack or shower rod.
-You need to wait until the hose is completely dry to reconnect it to the CPAP machine.
+Hang your hose to air-dry in a towel rack or shower rod.
+Allow the hose to be completely dry to reconnect it to the CPAP machine.

-• •Clean your CPAP mask: You can use CPAP mask wipes or a damp cloth to keep your CPAP mask clean and free of debris that accumulates over time.
+• Clean your CPAP mask: Use CPAP mask wipes or a damp cloth to keep your CPAP mask clean and free of debris that accumulates over time.

-• •Clean the water chamber: You’ll need to empty the water chamber, and then clean it with a mix of mild soap or cleaning solution and warm water.
-Then, you have to scrub the chamber thoroughly, and rinse it with water.
+• Clean the water chamber: Empty the water chamber, and then clean it with a mix of mild soap or cleaning solution and warm water.
+Then, scrub the chamber thoroughly, and rinse it with water.
 Dry it with a clean towel, and then you can fill it again with distilled water

 It’s important to fill your CPAP water chamber with distilled water instead of tap water, since distilled water doesn’t contain the minerals you can find in other types of water, which can create buildup inside your water chamber and damage your CPAP machine.